Eadgyth/Programming-Editor/README.md

 <h4>LIMITATIONS</h4>
 <p>
-The editor includes a basic console to show output/error messages from a tested program or also from freely defined system commands.
-This console is interactive (input can be entered) but interaction does not work properly in the case that a process buffers all the output until completion if output is not to the terminal of the OS.
+The editor includes a basic console to show output/error messages from a tested program or from freely defined system commands.
+This console is interactive but interaction does not work properly if a process buffers all the output until completion in the case that output is not to the terminal of the OS.
 To display output correctly block-buffering would have to be disabled (line buffering/flushing SDTOUT enabled) if this option is available for a language (a command option which can be entered in the project settings or a switch in a script itself).
 Also, a program may be tested by starting it in terminal of the OS using the option to enter system commands.
 <p>
 If the built-in options to compile a Java project and to create a jar from it are used only sources found in the project directory (or a sources sub-directory) are compiled.
 Inclusion of